The 2021 Salzburg Academy runs from July 18 to August 2

 Highlights of the Salzburg Academy

-- Earn two courses in 3 weeks (Courses may count as major electives or free electives).
+- Earn two courses in 3 weeks (Courses count as major electives for communicaiton arts students, and LAC Arts, LAC electives or free electives for everyone).

 - Live, dine, and study in one of the most beautiful places on earth.